nabernal/Employee_Database/README.md

 #### - Two managers positions will soon be vacant.

-#### -  When we compare the number of possible mentors to the amount of positions that will soon be vacant we noticed that the vacant positions exceed the montors.
+#### -  When we compared the number of possible mentors to the number of positions that will soon be vacant, we noticed that the vacant positions exceed the number of mentors.

-### *Summary:* Provide high-level responses to the following questions, then provide two additional queries or tables that may provide more insight into the upcoming "silver tsunami."
+### *Summary:*

 ####    1. The "silver tsunami" will result in 72,458 position vacancies.
+50,842 will be senior positions, and the remaining 21,616 will be Engineering, staff, technique Leader, Assistant Engineer, and manager positions.

-####    2. There are 1549 eligible retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees.
-That is not enough.
+####    2. There are 1549 eligible employees in the company that could serve as mentors to new Pewlett Hackard employees.
+The number of mentors compared to the number of soon-to-be vacant positions is very low.
+Other avenues should be explored to ensure new hires receive quality training.

-####    Suggestion one: The amount of employees in the company might mean that there are employees in many places of the world.
-It would be interesting to look at eligible retirees by country, state, and/or city.
+####    *Suggestion One:* The number of employees in the company might mean that there are employees in many places in the world.
+Therefore, it might benefit the company to look at eligible retirees by geographical location and timezone.

-####    Suggestion two: Creating a table for each department will show which ones are in more need of employees.
-Further conversation with each department manager would be needed to determin if they can do without some positions to reduce the workload on the mentors.
+####    *Suggestion Two:* Creating a table for each department will show which ones are in more need of employees.
+Further conversation with each department manager would be needed to determine if they can do without some positions.